The Case Book of Arne: Manga

 A manga adaptation illustrated by Soraho Ina was serialized in Media Factory's shōjo manga magazine Monthly Comic Gene from November 15, 2018, to March 15, 2022.
 The manga's chapters were collected into four tankōbon volumes from April 27, 2019, to March 26, 2022.

+A second manga adaptation also illustrated by Ina, based on the anime adaptation's episodes, began serialization on Bushiroad's Comic Growl website on January 7, 2026.